 I received an advance reader copy of this book after winning a drawing at Goodreads.

-Those of us who have faithfully followed the exploits of Maine Game Warden Mike Bowditch usually now what to expect.
+Those of us who have faithfully followed the exploits of Maine Game Warden Mike Bowditch usually know what to expect.
 Author Paul Doiron teased the story over the winter a bit on his author page.
-I thought I had a good idea what this was about and what would happen.
+I thought I had a good idea of what this was about and what would happen.

 Boy was I wrong.

 Mike Bowditch is having a bit of a crisis in his personal life.
 His sometimes girlfriend, State Trooper Dani Tate, is in line for a new job that will separate them even more than they are now.
 It’s Christmas and she wants to spend it with her mother.
 Mike is deliberating between that and visiting his close friends Charlie and Ora, but their daughter (and his former girlfriend) Stacey has come home, setting up a possibly very uncomfortable holiday there.

 Against this backdrop, as he tries to think through everything and make a decision, he receives a letter from a rather well-to-do Maine resident who thinks the investigation into her father-in-law’s death was botched by his fellow wardens.
 She cast the right bait and Mike decides to have a conversation with her when he has to take his wolf-dog, Shadow, to the vet for a checkup.

 Later that same day, his Warden vehicle is sabotaged and sent to the bottom of the river.
 Mike and Shadow survive but are being hunted down for a reason he’s not entirely clear about.
 In Maine in December, surviving a stormy night is not an easy thing to do, even when you aren’t being stalked.